 6.4.
-Process table- General Misconduct Level 1 Minor misconduct
+Process table- General Misconduct

+Level 1 Minor misconduct

-Proces S Responsibility Timeline
+Proces es es Responsibility Timeline (b) Report identified misconduct to the Group General Manager.

-(b) Manager.
 Check the evaluation of the level of misconduct.
-Any staff member or student of MIT Group General Manager Within 5 working days of detection
+Serious misconduct must be elevated to Level 2 and reported to the Executive Dean.
+Group General Manager checks General Misconduct Register for any previous instances of Any staff member or student of MIT Group General Manager Within 5 working days of detection Notify misconduct. (d) (e) Investigate report.

-Notify student of report.

-Investigate report.
 Ensure the student is kept up to date.
 Provide notification of outcome to student in accordance with clause 7 Penalties.
-If the outcome is not accepted by the student, advise them of the opportunity to seek a review by the Executive Dean.
-Group General Manager Within 7 days
+If the outcome is not accepted by the student, advise them of the opportunity Group General Manager Within 7 days (g) to seek a review by the Executive Dean.
+Where the Executive Dean reviews the matter and the misconduct is confirmed, the Executive Dean may reaffirm the penalty or impose another, or an additional penalty or penalties, in accordance with clause 7 Penalties.
+Executive Dean Within 10 working days (h) Provide written information on the misconduct details and outcomes for the student file and copied to the Academic Registrar's office.
+Group General Manager, or in the case of review the Executive Dean Within 7 days (i) F Record information about misconduct details and outcome in General Misconduct Register.
+Academic Registrar's office Within 7 days

-Executive Deari.